Katrin Kirpu: Early life

 As a youth player, Kirpu joined the youth academy of Finnish side HJK, helping the club win the under-18 league.

 Club career

 Kirpu was promoted to the HJK senior team during the 2022 season and was part of the squad that achieved second place.

+Kirpu played for ŽNK Agram in Croatia during the 2024/25 season.

+Kirpu joined ÖFB-Frauen Bundesliga team LASK on 7th July 2026.

 International career

 In 2022, Kirpu debuted for the Estonia women's national football team during a 2–1 win over the Montenegro women's national football team.